Corowa Courthouse

-The Corowa Courthouse is a heritage-listed courthouse located at 8 Church Street, Corowa, in the Federation Council local government area, New South Wales, Australia.
+The Corowa Courthouse is a heritage-listed courthouse located at 8 Church Street, Corowa, in the Riverina region of New South Wales, Australia.
 It was designed by James Barnet, the Colonial Architect, and built from 1886 to 1887 by W. Squires.
 It is also known as the Corowa Court House.
 The property is owned by the Department of Justice, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 22 December 2000.

 History

 First explored by Charles Sturt in 1838, the Corowa-Wahgunyah area was rapidly taken up as squatting runs.
 The most influential settler was John Foord, son of a well-known Parramatta coach-builder, who was attracted by the district when he was overlanding cattle from the Monaro to Victoria in 1839 and immediately returned to take up 12000 ha, straddling the Murray.

 Agriculture, with wheat and tobacco, developed and the gold rushes of the 1850s (including one at Corowa) created a new, significant market.
 Foord was encouraged in 1856 to lay out a private town on the Victorian side of the river, called Wahgunyah, and in 1857 he bought Henry Hopwood's Echuca punt when Hopwood built his pontoon bridge there.
 The punt was installed at Wahgunyah but was replaced in 1863 by a privately owned wooden toll-bridge operated by a company headed by John Foord.

 The bridge was decisive in encouraging urban development on the New South Wales side, where North Wahgunyah, Foord's second private town, became Corowa.
 The customs houses at the Corowa bridge handled large amounts of wool and the wheat and oats crops were very substantial in the last quarter of the nineteenth century.

 The Court House was designed by the Colonial Architect James Barnet and replaced an earlier court house built in the 1860s on the same site.
 Construction commenced in May 1886 and was completed in 1887.
 This Court House was chosen in 1893 for the promotion of an Australian Federation League, where discussions were held by various states in the lead up to the Federation of Australia.